 Past treatment information is reviewed to estimate: (1) personnel, (2) time frame of the proposed treatment, (3) formulations and quantities of lampricides required, and (4) special considerations unique to the watershed.
-Historical lampricide flow times and time of passage dye studies can be used to predict starting times of future applications at various points on the streams.
+Historical

 (2) Larval Assessment Data

 Larval assessment data are reviewed to determine the distribution and abundance of sea lamprey larvae.
 This information is used to assure that treatment will cover all areas of significant infestation of sea lampreys.
 A stream map showing access roads, application points, and land ownership is available to treatment supervisors as part of the assessment package.